CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/docker/docker.md

 ### 6. Create the Dockerfile with License Details and Additional Configuration

-Create the Dockerfile file that will be used for this CodeTogether On-Premises deployment.
-Note that the `CT_SERVER_URL` must contain the HTTPS version of this service as CodeTogether will not run over HTTP.
+Create the Dockerfile file that will be used for this CodeTogether Live On-Premises deployment.
+Note that the `CT_SERVER_URL` must contain the HTTPS version of this service as CodeTogether Live will not run over HTTP.

 #### Audio/Video Configuration (CodeTogether 5.0+):